jeff0401/sql-change-tracker/README.md

 ######Uninstall
 Execute the _Uninstall.sql_ script to remove the table and stored procedures from the database.

+#### Limitations
+1. A table must have a primary key for its data to be tracked
+2. This tool only supports composite primary keys with three or less columns

 #### Roadmap

 Feature                                                                     | State